-- Letter, telephone call or meeting with parent/carer to discuss lateness/attendance pattern - Notification to the Educational Welfare Officer (EWO) or other services notice as possible.
+- Letter, telephone call or meeting with parent/carer to discuss lateness/attendance pattern - Notification to the Educational Welfare Officer (EWO) or other services school to request permission for their child to be absent- ensuring that they give as much notice as possible.
 The school is under no obligation to authorise absence for the purpose of a child taking part in a performance; this is the Head of School's discretion.
-The Local Authority will not issues a 'Child Performance License' for a child if the school has not agreed to the absence.
+The Local Authority will not issues a 'Child Performance Licence' for a child if the school has not agreed to the absence.
 For each performance, a separate request will need to be made.